 Winter's Vestige - Homay Schmitz (0:00 / 1:58)

 Fratres - A Part - arr C Henson- NAKED (0:00 / 6:38)

-We recorded four different bands (high winds, mid winds, mid brass, low brass), approaching the sampling process with a choral mode in mind.
+When it came to Woodwinds and Brass, we recorded four different bands (high winds, mid winds, mid brass, low brass), approaching the sampling process with a choral mode in mind.
 Our instructions to all bands were that we wanted it to sound raw, honest and non-Conservatoire, but with very specific textural approaches that liven the hall, to create a very natural, mossy texture.

 The entire "Tundra" Orchestra played from quiet markings all the way down to silent oblivion, resulting in a deeply dynamic and timbral set of expressive instruments that quite happily act as a standalone orchestral toolkit, albeit with a unique quality.